toaderflorin/eksia/_posts/2017-09-23-weird-html.markdown

 * a block element where overflow has a value other than visible
 * an element with display: flow-root

 When dealing with blocks, it's important to know how they affect their children.
 One such effect is the margin collapsing.
 Another effect is that block size affects the size of its children.
-By default, a div will expand to fill its parent container vertically.
-But there's a gotcha:
+By default, a div will expand to fill its parent container vertically, but there's a gotcha:

 ![image-title-here](/images/width-auto.png){:class="img-responsive"}